yabinmeng/nosqlbench-build-docs/site/content/getting_started/02_scenarios.md

 100,000 writes.
 You will want to pick an appropriately large number of cycles in actual testing to make your main test meaningful.

-**NOTE:**
-The cycles parameter is not just a quantity.
+👉 The cycles parameter is not just a quantity.
 It is a range of values.
 The `cycles=n` format is short for
 `cycles=0..n`, which makes cycles a zero-based range.
 For example, cycles=5 means that the activity will use cycles 0,1,2,3,4, but not 5.
 The